jeffreywallphd/AutoProphet/README.md

-# AutoProphet
+# OpenFinAL
-AutoProphet is an open source financial analytics tool designed to provide financial analytics capabilties at a low cost.
-The tool is meant to provide novice investors with the opportunity to learn and explore financial analytics capabilities, beginning with a simple set of analytics tools and gradually learning more complex tools and models.
+The Open Financial Adaptive Learning (OpenFinAL) Analytics and AI System is an open-source financial analytics tool designed to provide financial analytics functionality through a simple user interface at a low cost to help individuals and finance students develop financial literacy.
+The tool is meant to provide novice investors with an adaptive user interface that will help them learn and explore financial analytics capabilities, beginning with simple analytics tools and gradually learning more complex analytics and AI models.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------